| An International Workshopfor the

 gathering, was recorded during floor discussions and focus group

+exchanges.
 By most accounts, despite significant challenges, the exchange

 of ideas and data represents a good start in capturing and communicating